FAQ

 Where can I trade vTokens?

-vTokens can be traded on any DEX that supports ERC-20 tokens on HyperEVM.
+vTokens can be traded on any DEX on HyperEVM, or on the HyperCore native order book after bridging.

 Minting and Redeeming